pymor/pymor/docs/source/getting_started.rst

 most important concepts and design decisions behind pyMOR.
 After that you should be fit to delve into the reference documentation.

-Should you have any problems regarding pyMOR, questions or feature requests, do not hestitate to contact us at our
+Should you have any problems regarding pyMOR, questions or `feature requests <https://github.com/pymor/pymor/issues>`_, do not hestitate to contact us at our
 `mailing list <http://listserv.uni-muenster.de/mailman/listinfo/pymor-dev>`_!